 Additional Advisory Council members may also participate.

-The objectives of the Principles are to: define a framework shared by governments, central banks and financial regulators, development finance institutions, and the private financial sector to ensure that public and private bail-out and recovery finance is purposefully aligned with the SDGs and the climate mitigation and adaptation objectives of the Paris Agreement; establish guiding reference points for decisionmakers for defining, adopting, and reporting sustainable recovery finance measures in the context of their operations; and, finally provide an agreed framework based on which academia, think tanks, and civil society can analyze and monitor the degree of sustainability of recovery finance and hold providers of recovery finance to account.
+The objectives of the Framework is to: define a framework shared by governments, central banks and financial regulators, development finance institutions, and the private financial sector to ensure that public and private bail-out and recovery finance is purposefully aligned with the SDGs and the climate mitigation and adaptation objectives of the Paris Agreement; establish guiding reference points for decision makers for defining, adopting, and reporting sustainable recovery finance measures in the context of their operations; and, finally provide an agreed framework based on which academia, think tanks, and civil society can analyze and monitor the degree of sustainability of recovery finance and hold providers of recovery finance to account.

-CPI, ECF, and the Oxford Sustainable Finance Programme at the University of Oxford are collaborating to support the Advisory Council in development of the Principles.
+CPI, ECF, and the Oxford Sustainable Finance Programme at the University of Oxford are collaborating to support the Advisory Council in development of the Framework.

 Climate Policy Initiative is an analysis and advisory organization with deep expertise in finance and policy.
 Our mission is to help governments, businesses, and financial institutions drive economic growth while addressing climate change.
 CPI has six offices around the world in Brazil, India, Indonesia, Kenya, the United Kingdom, and the United States.
 More: https://www.climatepolicyinitiative.org/